- Natural Health Shop

-Here are the main ingredients: one buttercup squash, two sweet potatoes, two leeks, one yellow onion, two carrots, vegetable or chicken broth, extra-virgin olive oil, garlic, and sea salt and pepper.
+With that said, let's have a look at the main ingredients: one buttercup squash, two sweet potatoes, two leeks, one yellow onion, two carrots, vegetable or chicken broth, extra-virgin olive oil, garlic, sea salt and pepper.

-Here's a closeup look at buttercup squash - it looks kind of like an acorn squash, but it's tastier than acorn by a country mile.
+Here's a closeup look at buttercup squash - it looks like acorn squash, but it's tastier than acorn by a country mile.

 Next, you'll want to give your leeks a good wash to remove dirt that is typically embedded within its deeper layers.
 An easy way to do this while maintaining enough form to allow for easy chopping is to cut the leeks in half, then slice them lengthwise, and put them under running water for a few seconds.
 Here's how we do this:

-If garlic and/or ginger get thumbs up in your home, add as much as you'd like while the leeks, carrots, and onion are cooking down.
+If garlic and/or ginger get thumbs up in your home, add as much as you'd like while the leeks, carrots, and onion are cooking down, but please be mindful that a little of either goes a long way on the palate.
 This is also a fine time to season with sea salt and pepper to suit your tastes.

 Once your buttercup squash and sweet potatoes are tender, peel their skins and add them to your leeks, carrots, and onions.
 It's easiest to wait until the squash and sweet potatoes have cooled down some before peeling their skins off.